iterative/dvc.org/content/blog/2021-02-18-dvc-2-0-pre-release.md

 Experiment results have been applied to your workspace.
 ```

-In the examples above, hyperparamteres were changed automaticaly by option
+In the examples above, hyperparamters were changed automaticaly by option
 `--set-param`.
 User can make this changes manualy by modifying the file.
 The
 same way _any code or data files can be changed_ and `dvc exp run` will capture
 the changes.